bibanon/tubeup/README.md

 ### Collections

 Archive.org users can upload to four open collections:
+* Community Video, the default
 * [Community Audio](https://archive.org/details/opensource_audio) where the identifier is `opensource_audio`.
 * [Community Software](https://archive.org/details/open_source_software)  where the identifier is `opensource_software`.
 * [Community Texts](https://archive.org/details/opensource) where the identifier is `opensource`.
 * [Community Video](https://archive.org/details/opensource_movies) where the identifier is `opensource_movies`.

-Note that care should be taken when uploading entire channels.
+Note that care should be taken when uploading channels with a lot of videos in their entirety.
 Read the appropraite section [in this guide](https://archive.org/about/faqs.php#Collections) for creating collections, and contact the [collections staff](mailto:collections-service@archive.org) if you're uploading a channel or multiple channels on one subject (gaming or horticulture for example).
 Internet Archive collections staff will either create a collection for you or merge any uploaded items based on the Youtube uploader name that are already up into a new collection.

 **Dumping entire channels into Community Video is abusive and may get your account locked.** _Talk to the Internet Archive admins first before doing large uploads; it's better to ask for guidence or help first than run afoul of the rules._